jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.11.8 HistogramMatchingTwoImages

-This tool alters the cumulative distribution function of a raster image to that of another image..
+This tool alters the cumulative distribution function of a raster image to that of another image.

 *Parameters*: